Prince Frederik of Hesse

-Prince Frederik of Hesse, Landgrave Friedrich of Hesse-Cassel (24 May 1771 – 24 February 1845) was a Danish-German nobleman, field marshal and governor-general of Norway (1810–1813) and the same in the duchies of Schleswig and Holstein (1836–1842).
+Prince Frederik of Hesse, Landgrave Friedrich of Hesse-Cassel (24 May 1771 – 24 February 1845) was a Danish-German nobleman, General field marshal and governor-general of Norway (1810–1813) and the same in the duchies of Schleswig and Holstein (1836–1842).

 Early life and ancestry

 He was born at Gottorp, into the Hesse-Kassel branch of the House of Hesse, as the eldest surviving son of Landgrave Charles of Hesse-Kassel and his wife, Princess Louise of Denmark, who was herself the youngest daughter of Frederick V of Denmark.

 Personal life

 Prince Frederik married German noblewoman Clarelia Dorothea Klara von Brockdorff (divorced Baroness von Liliencron) (born in Rohlstorf, 16 January 1778, died in Rendsburg 24 August 1836) in Norway on 21 May 1813.
 She was the only daughter of Detlev von Brockdorff (1709-1790) by his second wife, Henriette Friederike von Blome (1735-1818), who was also his first cousin once removed.

 Because her family didn't belong to a small circle of ruling sovereign families, the marriage was a morganatic one, she could not share her husband's rank and title.
 This meant that she was not allowed to use the title of Princess of Hesse.

 In 1803, Prince Frederik had a son with his mistress, Johanne Jansen.
 The son was named Christian Friederichsen (23 November 1803 in Moldened near the city of Schleswig - 29 August 1866 in Copenhagen, Denmark).
 By patent of 23 October 1819, Friederichsen was admitted to the Danish nobility with the name Løvenfeldt (Lovenfeldt) with seniority from 11 July 1815.
 He became major in the army and a royal Chamberlain.